Picovoice/porcupine/README.md

 **[Q] Can I use Picovoice software for telephony applications?**

-**[A]** We expect audio with 16000 sampling rate.
-PSTN networks usually sample at 8000 rate.
-It is possible to upsample but then the frequency content above 4000 is gone and performance will be suboptimal.
-It is possible to train acoustic models for telephony applications if the commercial opportunity is justified.
+**[A]** We expect audio with 16000Hz sampling rate.
+PSTN networks usually sample at 8000Hz.
+It is possible to upsample, but then the frequency content above 4000Hz is missing and performance will be suboptimal.
+It is possible to train acoustic models for telephony applications, if the commercial opportunity is justified.

 **[Q] My audio source is 48kHz/44.1KHz.
 Does Picovoice software support that?**